 What I Am Missing

 In a nutshell, that missing thing is Christ dying on the cross for my sins.
 When I forget this central truth of the Bible, I am apt to become sinfully angry at someone.
-(For a clear portrait of an angry man who forgot the gospel, read Matthew 18:23-35.)
+(For a clear portrait of a mad man who ignored the gospel, read Matthew 18:23-35.)

 It is in those moments before I yield to the temptation to the sin of anger, that I need to inform myself of what I am missing in the gospel.
-Below are some important statements that I have often used to inform my heart to neutralize sinful anger.
+Below are some relevant statements that I have often used to tell my heart to neutralize sinful anger.

 |Controlled By Anger||Controlled By the Gospel|